Skoda Citigo hatchback (2017 - ) review

 Don’t worry about the fact that the Citigo only comes with four airbags.
 The two side airbags also extend upward to cover the same area as an additional curtain airbags, so you’re getting more or less the same level of protection.
 Mandatory features like electronic stability control, tyre pressure monitoring and anti-lock brakes are all present and correct, as are Isofix child seat mounting points on both the rear seats.
 You have to head to the options list if you want autonomous emergency braking on any version, but on the plus side, it is a very affordable addition.
 The car has achieved the maximum five-star rating in Euro NCAP crash tests, but that was back in 2011, and the tests have become a lot more difficult to ace since then.

 S trim forms the entry point into Citigo ownership, but although the car is at its best when kept cheap, you might want to give this version a wide berth.
 Yes, you get remote locking, electric front windows and a USB port for your stereo, but you miss out on essentials like Bluetooth, air-conditioning and alloy wheels.
 Second-rung SE trim brings all those and, with prices that are still very affordable, that makes this our favourite trim.
 That said, we wouldn’t blame anyone who upgraded to SE L trim for its rear parking sensors, heated front seats, leather steering wheel and electrically adjusting door mirrors.
+The Monte Carlo adds to the SE trim, bringing in a leather steering wheel, black and red upholstery and privacy glass.
 It’s perhaps a little disappointing that features such as cruise control and DAB radio are optional extras across the range.

 Because you want one of the best city cars that money can buy, and you’re not really fussed about having a Volkswagen badge.
 The Citigo delivers all the comfort, sophistication, quality and style that its VW Up stablemate does, but for a good few hundred quid less.
 In our book, that makes it a very, very tempting proposition.